Contribution Tool

 Affects whether it's better to build RRSP room now or later

-If yes, always max the match first – it's an instant 100% return
+If yes, always max the match first.
+It's an instant 100% return

 High retirement income makes RRSP withdrawals less attractive (taxed at high rates)